 But, until now, we had only experienced this for late accounts filing.

 Recent reforms have led Companies House to review all of its current cases.
-As a result, they are now becoming less tolerant of businesses missing the deadline.
+As a result, they are becoming less tolerant of businesses missing the deadline and submitting a late confirmation statement.

 As a worst-case scenario, this can result in you personally being served with a Summons from Cardiff Magistrate’s Court and potential enforcement action.